The Greek Slave: Subject

-When the statue was taken on tour in 1847 and 1848, Miner Kellogg, a friend of the artist and manager of the tour put together a pamphlet to hand out to exhibition visitors.
+When the statue was taken on tour in 1847 and 1848, Miner Kellogg, a friend of the artist and manager of the tour, put together a pamphlet to hand out to exhibition visitors.
 He provided his own description of the piece:

 The ostensible subject is merely a Grecian maiden, made captive by the Turks and exposed at Istanbul, for sale.
 The cross and locket, visible amid the drapery, indicate that she is a Christian, and beloved.
 But this simple phase [sic] by no means completes the meaning of the statue.
 It represents a being superior to suffering, and raised above degradation, by inward purity and force of character.
 Thus the Greek Slave is an emblem of the trial to which all humanity is subject, and may be regarded as a type of resignation, uncompromising virtue, or sublime patience.

 Exhibition Precedents

-Before the exhibition of Hiram Power's The Greek Slave, many artists had unsuccessfully attempted to display artwork and sculpture in America that featured nude figures.
+Before the exhibition of Hiram Powers' The Greek Slave, many artists had unsuccessfully attempted to display artwork and sculpture in America that featured nude figures.
 For example, Horatio Greenough's Chanting Cherubs depicted two nude figures, which revealed the discomfort Americans felt towards nudity.
 In Boston, objections to the nudity in the work led to the temporary addition of tiny aprons on the cherubs.
 In 1829 Greenough disappointedly wrote, "I thought the country beyond that; there is a nudity which is not pure".
 This was a shocking revelation to the art community and revealed strict perceptions about nudity for American viewers.
 It is especially surprising because the two figures were putti or baby angels.
 Despite having religious overtones, the figures were still deemed unacceptable.

-Power's The Greek Slave was designed with the sensitive perceptions of the American public in mind.
-Powers intentionally designed the sculpture to be a visually acceptable and logistically sound work.
-The sculpture needed to be practical in shape and size so by making it with reasonable dimensions, it could be easily boxed up and shipped across the country.
+Power's The Greek Slave was designed with the American public's sensitive perceptions in mind.
+Powers intentionally designed the sculpture to be both visually acceptable and logistically sound.
+The sculpture needed to be practical in shape and size, so by making it with reasonable dimensions, it could be easily boxed up and shipped across the country.
 He designed the sculpture to fit upon and within the diameter of its pedestal.
 Powers also knew of Americans' distaste for nude figures after Greenough's failings.
 As a result, he chose to design a slender nude female figure, but with a unique and captivating narrative.
-The work featured a detailed iconography with chains, crucifixes, and a locket.
-These images solidified the woman's identity as a Christian and a slave that was being forcefully stripped of her clothes.
-These features helped set the stage for viewers to be at ease and appreciate the work’s beautiful aesthetic features.
+The work featured detailed iconography, including chains, crucifixes, and a locket.
+These images solidified the woman's identity as a Christian and an enslaved person who was being forcefully stripped of her clothes.
+These features helped set the stage for viewers to be at ease and appreciate the work's beautiful aesthetic features.